HackBerkeley/Growler/README.md

 Now that you have Flask installed, you can get started.
 First, create a folder to hold your new project:

-    mkdir hakker
+    mkdir growler
-    cd hakker
+    cd growler
     touch server.py

 - If you are on Windows, you don't have the `touch` command.
-Just open up your text editor and save a file called `server.py` in the `hakker` folder.
+Just open up your text editor and save a file called `server.py` in the `growler` folder.

-You just created the `hakker` folder and a `server.py` file inside of it.
+You just created the `growler` folder and a `server.py` file inside of it.
 Now open up `server.py` in your favorite text editor.

 Okay, so let's get started with Flask.